Q. What is the SAT test, who should take the test, and how can I register for the test?

 Q. What is the Dual Enrollment program?

-A. Dual Enrollment is a cooperative program with Massachusetts state colleges, universities, and community colleges enabling high school students to enroll in tuition-free college courses while still in high school.
+A. Dual Enrollment is a cooperative program with the Massachusetts universities and community colleges enabling high school students to enroll in tuition-free or reduced-tuition college courses while still in high school.
 After successful completion of a Dual Enrollment course, students will receive college credit.
 These credits cannot replace required high school credits.
 Enrollment is on a space-available basis.
 Classes may be taken only after regular school hours.

 Q. What is my permanent high school transcript, and how do I request a copy of it?

 A. Your transcript is a copy of your final grades for each year you attended Blue Hills, and documentation of your graduation and/or attendance dates, GPA, and rank.
 Colleges, schools, employers, the military, and many institutions require an official transcript.
 The transcript is only official if the school registrar affixes the official embossed Blue Hills Regional Technical School seal to the document, and mails it directly to a school or institution.
 If you require a copy of your transcript, it must be requested in writing (by the student) to the attention of the Guidance Department.
 There is a transcript request form under Quick Links on the Blue Hills website's home page.
 Please include your name, address, address to which the transcript should be sent, date of birth, dates of attendance, and any former or maiden names.
 Transcript requests are processed on a first come, first served basis.
 Please allow two weeks to process your request.
 (Transcript request forms are also located in the Guidance forms section.)
 Transcripts are the only verification we can provide for attendance and graduation.
 Copies of diplomas are not available for graduates.